protontypes/open-sustainable-technology/CONTRIBUTING.md

 * Create a pull request and wait for the reaction of the maintainer.

 Further details on how do `Pull Requests` can be found in the official GitHub [documentation](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Join the Community
+We welcome developers, scientists, artists, writers, journalists, entrepreneurs, and citizens alike.
+Join our regular community calls to learn more about how you can make a difference through open source action on climate and sustainability.
+<iframe src="https://calendar.google.com/calendar/embed?src=b83a2338493ab89247a53be7c8a6576f5209be3bfb7e5be4e854871833e1e28b%40group.calendar.google.com&ctz=Europe%2FBerlin" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>